How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 How to get it:

-• If you’d like to complete the process in person, visit King County Recorder's Office, 201 S. Jackson St., Ste.
+If you prefer to apply in person, visit: King County Recorder's Office, 201 S. Jackson St., Ste.
 204, Seattle, WA 98104.

-For more information visit their website.
+For more details, visit their official website.

-Location: Hoh Forest
+Location: Hoh Rain Forest

 Permits